PassivHaus (Passivehouse), PHIUS

-If you found this page interesting you will almost certainly find the book, Zero Carbon Home, helpful.
-It is written in the same easy-to-read style backed by the same rigorous scientific approach and detailed financial analysis.
+If you found this page intriguing you will almost certainly find the book, Zero Carbon Home, helpful.
+It is written in an easy-to-read style backed by a rigorous scientific approach and detailed financial analysis.
 The book costs $20 and is available by clicking here.